 If you have good faith actors who are interested in the truth, everyone must work together.
-Anyone who believes themselves to be correct and all others wrong, seems like an often highly unlikely situation.
+It is an unlikely situation that you are correct, and everyone else is wrong.
 Reality is too complicated for humans to fully grasp everything.
 We don't see the past, we extrapolate and infuse meaning to generic action and much, much more.

-The very realization that I put forth has been articulated by the "Blind men and an elephant" parable roughly 2500 years ago by the The Buddhist text Tittha Sutta, Udāna 6.4, Khuddaka Nikaya as detailed in Wikipedia (https://en.wikipedia.org/wiki/Blind men and an elephant).
+This same realization has been articulated by the "Blind men and an elephant" parable roughly 2500 years ago by the The Buddhist text Tittha Sutta, Udāna 6.4, Khuddaka Nikaya as detailed in Wikipedia(13).
 It is interesting to note that for some reason this story has spread all over the world.
 It is a common parable that is found in many, many cultures.
 Here is a summary in picture form if you have never encountered it (thanks tineye.com):